Just When I Thought I Couldnt Take Anymore, The Best Lesson of All Snuck Its Way In

 Adventurer | Sydney Martinez

 Ok, so let me get down to brass tacks here.
 I’m a Battle Born enthusiast through and through, but I had just been on a fantastically crazy warpath of a Nevada road trip for the past eight days.
 After covering seven state parks, one national park, six hotels, one wildlife preserve, and a few museums, I was a blubbering mess.
-Like, rocking in the corner singing to myself kind of a mess.
+Like, rocking in the corner humming to myself kind of a mess.

 660 miles later, I was up to my eyebrows in State of Nevada factoids.
 Scheduled to take a tour of of a few final places before jetting home, I was trying to wrap my brain around possibly absorbing anything else.
 While I wholeheartedly wanted to learn as much as I could about some new and exciting places, all I could hope for was a slow, soft pitch of a tour with easy to understand guide!